patrickocoffeyo/BootstrapBlocksModule/README.md

 The Base Building Blocks Module requires that you use [Base Building Blocks Theme](https://github.com/patrickocoffeyo/BaseBuildingBlocks), as it is an extension to that theme.

 ## Installation
-Installation is simple, just enable the Base Building Blocks module.
+Installation is simple.
+Make sure that the [Base Building Blocks Theme](https://github.com/patrickocoffeyo/BaseBuildingBlocks) is enabled and set as default, then enable the Base Building Blocks module.
 A default set of submodules will be enabled.

 ## Configuration
 All configuration pages are added under admin/appearance/basebuildingblocks.
 You can customize each submodule (subtabs) there.